 The four-credit-hour-equivalent course features real audio clips with interactive prompts to guide students through the T-CPR information-gathering and decision-making processes and utilizes PowerPhone’s proven online education model to keep students engaged.
 The course teaches students to quickly recognize appropriate T-CPR scenarios and how to relay effective CPR instructions to the caller.

-Students enrolling in FSD or LED will be offered the opportunity to simultaneously enrolled in the T-CPR course which will need to be completed within the same thirty-day requirement for completing the FSD or LED course.
+Students enrolling in FSD or LED will be offered the opportunity to simultaneously enroll in the T-CPR course which will need to be completed within the same thirty-day requirement for completing the FSD or LED course.

 T-CPR certification will soon be available to dispatchers from agencies who do not use PowerPhone’s Total Response protocol system as a four-credit-hour course.